top of page

 The first frost on a crisp fall day at my cabin.

-"While there is not universal agreement on the region’s components, 'the Balkans' are usually characterized as comprising Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, Montenegro, North Macedonia, Romania, Serbia, and Slovenia—with all or part of each of those countries located within the peninsula.
-Portions of Greece and Turkey are also located within the geographic region generally defined as the Balkan Peninsula, and many descriptions of the Balkans include those countries too."
+Though there’s no universal agreement on its exact boundaries, the Balkans typically include Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Kosovo, Montenegro, North Macedonia, Romania, Serbia, and Slovenia—each in whole or part.
+Portions of Greece and Turkey also fall within the region, and many definitions of the Balkans include those countries as well.

 Per Schengen Area rules, I am unable to enter any of the countries that are purple or blue until April (LOL).
 I can currently travel to the countries that are green or grey.

-It's an interesting position to be in, when you feel like you have no idea what you are doing, but know exactly what you are doing at the same time.
+It’s a strange position to be in when you feel like you have no idea what you're doing, but at the same time, you know exactly what you're doing.

 I'm excited to share my experience as I explore the beautiful Balkans.